-Pediatric Care Treatment In La Porte / Baytown, TX
+Emergency Pediatric Care In La Porte / Baytown, TX

-When your child’s fever spikes in the middle of the night, a fall ends with a lump that keeps growing or symptoms show up that just don’t feel right, RapidCare ER is open for walk-in pediatric evaluation, in-house testing and same-visit treatment in La Porte.
+When your child’s fever spikes in the middle of the night, a fall ends with a lump that keeps growing, or symptoms show up that just don’t feel right, RapidCare ER is open for walk-in pediatric emergency care, in-house testing, and same-visit treatment in La Porte.
+If you’re searching for a pediatric ER near me, pediatric emergency room near me, or an emergency room for pediatrics, our team is available 24/7.

-Our emergency room runs 24/7 for infants, children and teenagers dealing with high fevers, breathing trouble, stomach pain, ear infections, rashes, injuries, allergic reactions or any symptom that has a parent second-guessing whether to wait until morning.
+Our emergency room runs 24/7 for infants, children, and teenagers dealing with high fevers, breathing trouble, stomach pain, ear infections, rashes, injuries, allergic reactions, or any symptom that has a parent second-guessing whether to wait until morning.
+RapidCare ER provides trusted pediatric emergency room services for families throughout La Porte and surrounding communities when children need immediate medical attention.

 Open 24/7 Including All Holidays